KyleMondinaPortfolio/Smart-Hot-Water-Recirculation-System/README.md

 wpa_pairwise=TKIP
 rsn_pairwise=CCMP
 ```
-YOu will need to play around with the value of channel
+You will need to play around with the value of channel

 8. Tell hostapd where to find the configuration:
 ```bash